realFearrr/realFearrr/README.md

 ## 🤝 Contributing

-Contributions, issues and requests are welcome!<br />Feel free to check contribute to this by messaging fearrr#3838 on Discord.
+Contributions, issues and requests are welcome!<br />Feel free to check out my socials!